-Centering Prayer and Lectio Divina (Weekly)
+Centering Prayer and Lectio Divina (Zoom)

-We gather each week and begin with Centering Prayer, a receptive method of silent prayer that opens us and prepares us to experience God’s presence and transforming love within us.
+We gather remotely each week and begin with Centering Prayer, a receptive method of silent prayer that opens us and prepares us to experience God’s presence and transforming love within us.
 Following this Christ-centered form of meditation, we embrace the ancient art of praying the Scriptures known as Lectio Divina.
 In Lectio Divina, we listen with the “ear of the heart” with the aim of nourishing and deepening our relationship with the Holy One.
 Both beginners and experienced practitioners will find this time supportive and deepening.

 Watch the following videos for an Introduction to Centering Prayer and Lectio Divina.